Chemistry

 "PH"

 PH will be high just about every visit.
-I lower almost each visit.
 Nature wants it higher.
 Our rain is usually high PH raising it with every drop.
 Algae loves high PH.
 Our urine and sweat have a high PH.
 This is why your uncle or grandparents always said not to pee in the pool.
 It does throw everything out of balance.
-All engineering on chemicals revolve around our very own Human body.
-Our skin is at PH 7.4.
-That’s perfect for the pool and perfect for you.
+Aeration from water features will also raise the PH in the pool.
+If you are seeing white build up on your tile, light lens, or pool cleaner and having trouble pinning the unstable variable in your water chemistry try turning your water features off.
+Acid is added once a week to lower the PH and with the constant aeration of the water into the pool the PH will climb the minute the water starts to fall.

 "Phosphates"

 The fancy science word for algae food is phosphates.
-Phosphates are in plant matter and super concentrated in fertilizers.
+Phosphates are in organic matter and super concentrated in fertilizers.
 Removing them makes algae impossible to grow.
-In high concentration they can also make the pool cloudy.
+In high concentration they can also make the pool cloudy & oversaturate the Langelier index.
 Phosphates are measure in Parts Per Billion as opposed to the more common Parts per million.
-They are expensive to remove.
-Starving algae is not Weston Pools Best Practice to mitigate algae.
-We advocate minerals (Silver, copper) to deter algae growth.
+Phosphate removers are nit a sunstutute for chlorine as the are not a disinfectant.

 "CYA"

 Over 100 PPM CYA and a public pool in Texas is shut down.
 CYA protects chorine from UV rays but when too much is in the pool it renders the chlorine impotent.
 Imagine an Emergency Room and the staff told you that nothing was sterile because their disinfectant wasn't working.
 Thats what happens to your pool when the CYA is too high.
-The chlorine becomes useless.
 The pool can appear clear and inviting but be laden with bacteria.
 Think about how water much you swallow in an hour of swimming.
-Germs are carried rom the pool water to the inside of our bodies.
+Germs are carried from the pool water to the inside of our bodies.
 Then it causes ear infections and sickness.
 High CYA also renders other chemistry tests accuracy false.
 Throws it all off.
-Weston Pools does not warrant water with high CYA.

 "How to Remove"